-Strategy#5: Create Transition Zones
+Home Design Concept#5: Create Transition Zones

 No matter how effective exterior doors get, there’s simply no substitute for a transition zone between indoor and outdoor spaces.
 Builders of old new this fact, and that’s why they built mudrooms, covered porches and awnings over doors.
-If ever there was a country that needed intentional transition zones between the warmth of indoors and the harsh realities of outside, Canada is it.
+If ever there was a country that needed intentional transition zones between the warmth of indoors and the harsh realities of outside, Canada, my country, is it.
 Why we forgot this truth, I don’t know.
 But thankfully, I’m seeing more and more builders remember.

 No one likes to step out of a house only to feel the full brunt of the elements inches away from the door handle.
 What you’re looking to create is a realm that’s neither completely inside nor outdoors, a space that eases the movements of people on a practical and visual level.
 Decks are a feeble attempt at this, but the lack of a roof is like a hamburger without the patty.
 That’s why you should consider some type of covered entrance, verandah or mudroom in your projects.
 People are so starved for this kind of thing that they don’t even know enough to ask for it.
-Create transition zones and people will love you because they’ll love your work.

 None of these five strategies will ever show up on the radar of slap-happy contractors, but that’s fine.
 The fewer builders who use them, the better off it is for homeowners that choose to use them.
 And when it comes down to it, beautiful work is always a rare and exceptional thing.